Position: Universal Aesthetic Alignment Narrows Artistic Expression: Introduction

 Following developments in Large Language Models (LLMs), many image generation models have been fine-tuned with human feedback to better align with human expectations, which is usually referred to as alignment.
 Alignment has two primary focuses: instruction following and general preference (aesthetics).
 A frequently overlooked issue is the potential conflict between these focuses: what should a model prioritize when a user request contradicts general preference?
 Most pipelines for general preference assume a single, universal human standard of aesthetics and quality that serves everyone's needs, and aligning to such a preference is often treated as beneficial for safety and user experience.
-This is usually done by using a reward model, a model used to judge the quality of the image, as a signal to perform reinforcement learning on the generative model.
+This is usually done by using a reward model, a model used to judge the aesthetics of the image, as a signal to perform reinforcement learning on the generative model.
 This assumption appears in several reinforcement learning papers (\cite{li_playground_2024, kim_preference_2024, liu_flow-grpo_2025}) and reward model papers (\cite{xu_imagereward_2023, wu_human_2023, ma_hpsv3_2025, xu_visionreward_2025, kirstain_pick--pic_2023, zhang_learning_2024, wu_human_2023_1}).
 We agree that a mean or mode (mainstream) of general human preference exists within a population or subpopulation, \textit{merely} in a statistical sense.
-However, we argue that strict alignment to that preference is problematic.
-Imposing a universal preference that overrides user instructions may undermine user autonomy and expressive agency, raising concerns about developer-centered value imposition and limiting aesthetic pluralism.
+We also note that the observed behavior of image generation and reward models should not be interpreted as a technical failure.
+Rather, it reflects their alignment objectives, which prioritize over generalized aesthetic preferences.
+However, \textbf{we argue that strict alignment to that preference is problematic}.
+Imposing a universal preference that overrides user instructions may undermine user autonomy, expressive agency, and, technically, image personalization, raising concerns about developer-centered value imposition and limiting aesthetic pluralism.
 What the image generation and reward models are aligned to is an imaginary, abstract person modeled by the mean preference of all \textit{Homo sapiens}, not the concrete individuals of each user.

+\paragraph{Conflict of Interest Disclosure} The authors declare no financial conflicts of interest.
+None of the authors are employed by, consult for, or hold equity in the organizations that developed the image generation or reward models evaluated in this paper.